-$$y{b,f,t+h} = \lambda{1h}MP_t + \lambda{2h}MP_t \times Carbon{f,t} + \lambda{3h}MP_t \times Target{f,t} + \theta_b + \epsilon{f,b,t+h}, \quad (4)$$ where the outcome variable $y{b,f,t+h}$ is either the lending spread charged or the (logarithm of the) amount lent by bank b to firm f between month t and month t + h; MP_t is our high-frequency measure of monetary policy shocks; θ_b are bank fixed effects.
-The model includes interaction effects that capture the differential effects of monetary policy depending on firms' exposure to climate risk.
+$$y{b,f,t+h} = \lambda{1h}MP_t + \lambda{2h}MP_t \times Carbon{f,t} + \lambda{3h}MP_t \times Target{f,t} + \theta_b + \epsilon{f,b,t+h}, \quad (4)$$ where the outcome variable $y{b,f,t+h}$ is either the lending spread charged or the (logarithm of the) amount lent by bank b to firm f between month t and month t + h; MP_t is our high-frequency measure of the monetary policy shock; θ_b are bank fixed effects.
+The model includes interaction effects that capture the link between monetary policy and climate variables.

-The three upper charts of Figure 3 illustrate the cumulative response of lending spreads to a change in monetary policy at time t from impact up to month t + 12, while the three lower charts illustrate the the cumulative response of lending volumes to the same shock.
+The three upper charts in Figure 3 illustrate the cumulative response of lending spreads to a change in monetary policy at time t from impact up to month t + 12, while the three lower charts illustrate the the cumulative response of lending volumes to the same shock.
 The figure is drawn for a 25 basis-point shock.
 The box plots show the distribution of the coefficients λ{1h} , λ{2h} , λ{3h} for each horizon h.
 The whiskers are the 95% confidence intervals, while the box shows the 90% interval.
 Standard errors are clustered at the bank-time level.

-The first chart in the top panel of Figure 3 shows that the spread charged by banks on loans reacts significantly to the monetary tightening on impact and increases over time until reaching 39 basis points after 1 year.
-The second chart illustrates the differential effect of the shock for the spread charged to high-emission companies: for firms in the 90th percentile there is an additional increase in spread of around 2 basis points on impact, which decreases to 1 basis points after 1 year.
-The third chart shows that for firms committed to lowering emissions the increase in premia is reduced by around 5 basis points on impact and about 9 basis points after 1 year.11 Hence, the dynamic effects of the monetary tightening are qualitatively consistent with the estimates reported in Table 4 above, and show that the mitigation of the increase in lending spreads for firms committed to lowering emissions is persistent and increasing over the year after the shock.
+The first chart in the top panel of Figure 3 shows that the spread charged by banks on loans reacts substantially to the monetary tightening on impact and increases over time until reaching 39 basis points after 1 year.
+The second figure illustrates the differential effect of the shock for the spread charged to high-emission companies: for firms in the 90th percentile there is an additional increase in spread of around 2 basis points on impact, which decreases to 1 basis points after 1 year.
+The third figure shows that for firms committed to lowering emissions the increase in premia is reduced by around 5 basis points on impact and about 9 basis points after 1 year.8 Hence, the dynamic effects of the monetary tightening are qualitatively consistent with the estimates reported in Table 3 above, and show that the mitigation of the increase in lending spreads for firms committed to lowering emissions is persistent and increasing in the year after the shock.

-The three charts in the bottom panel of the figure show that for loan volumes the effects are negligible on impact, but become statistically and economically significant over time.
+The three charts in the bottom panel of the figure show that for loan volumes the effects are negligible on impact, but become economically significant over time.
 The estimates in the first chart imply that the effect of the monetary tightening on lending volume reaches 2.5% of the initial lending.
 The next two charts show that this gradual negative effect is larger for high-emission firms, but smaller for firms that commit to an emission target, for which the interaction term is positive and significant in the last two quarters after the shock.
-In terms of economic significance, the estimates shown in these two charts imply that a 25-basis-points surprise monetary tightening triggers an additional 2.7% drop in lending for high emitters (those in the top decile by emissions) in a year's time, with a 1.5% mitigation effect for firms that commit to an emission target.12 Hence, the delayed effects of monetary policy shocks on lending are symmetric in sign with respect to their effects on credit premia shown in the top panel of the figure and in Table 3.
+In terms of economic significance, the estimates shown in these two charts imply that a 25-basis-points surprise monetary tightening triggers an additional 2.7% drop in lending for high emitters (those in the top decile by emissions) in 1 year, with a 1.5% mitigation effect for firms that commit to an emission target.9